ivanbruel/webdriver.sh/README.md

 #### Patch drivers to load on a different version of macOS

 ```
-sudo webdriver -m [build]
+sudo webdriver -m [BUILD]
 ```

 Modifies the installed driver's NVDARequiredOS.
-If no [build] is provided for option -m, the installed macOS's build version string will be used.
+If no [BUILD] is provided for option -m, the installed macOS's build version string will be used.

 #### Show help